peterzheng98/RCompiler-Spec/src/tokens.md

 r[lex.token.str-byte.escape-byte]
 * A _byte escape_ escape starts with `U+0078` (`x`) and is
-  followed by exactly two _hex digits_.
+  followed by exactly two _hex digits_ with value up to `0x7F`.
 It denotes the byte equal to the provided hex value.

 r[lex.token.str-byte.escape-whitespace]